KirtiAnalyticsHub/Spotify_sql_Project/README.md

 ---

-## Contributing
+## Author - Kirti Analytics Hub

-If you would like to contribute to this project, feel free to fork the repository, submit pull requests, or raise issues.
+This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

----
+Made with ❤ for SQL practice and learning.